jnlar/github-api-redis/README.md

 a static template to filter the JSON data.
 - Spinner component is now part of the User component.
 When a request is made, any existing data is removed and replaced by the spinner until the request is completed.
 - Implemented Accordion component to render user repo data

-#### TODO:
-- Styling - When in doubt, refer to [material.io](https://material.io). [material cards](https://www.material.io/components/cards) looks pretty cool.
-- Add hyperlink that fetches repo data of searched user, create new component that will render the users repo data.